Princess Charlotte of Wales (1796–1817): Adolescence

 As Charlotte entered her teenage years, members of the Court considered her behaviour undignified.
 Lady de Clifford complained about Charlotte's allowing her ankle-length underdrawers to show.
-Lady Charlotte Bury, a lady-in-waiting to Caroline and a diarist whose writings have survived, described the Princess as a "fine piece of flesh and blood" who had a candid manner and rarely chose to "put on dignity".
+Lady Charlotte Bury, a lady-in-waiting to Caroline and a diarist whose writings have survived, described Charlotte as a "fine piece of flesh and blood" who had a candid manner and rarely chose to "put on dignity".
 Her father was proud of her horsemanship.
 She was fond of music by Mozart and Haydn, and she identified with the character of Marianne in Sense and Sensibility.
-In 1808, Charlotte Jones was appointed as Charlotte's own official miniature portrait painter.
+In 1808 Charlotte Jones was appointed as Charlotte's own official miniature portrait painter.

-In late 1810, George III began his final descent into madness.
-Charlotte and the King were very fond of each other, and the young Princess was greatly saddened by his illness.
+In late 1810 George III began his final descent into madness.
+Charlotte and the King were very fond of each other, and she was greatly saddened by his illness.
 On 6 February 1811, Charlotte's father was sworn in as Prince Regent before the Privy Council, as she rode back and forth in the gardens outside Carlton House, trying to catch glimpses of the ceremony through the ground-floor windows.
 She was an enthusiastic Whig, as her father had been.
 However, now that he was exercising the powers of the monarchy, he did not recall the Whigs to office as many had expected him to do.
 Charlotte was outraged by what she saw as her father's treason, and, at the opera, demonstrated her support by blowing kisses in the direction of the Whig leader, Earl Grey.

 George had been raised under strict conditions, which he had rebelled against.
 Despite this, he attempted to put his daughter, who had the appearance of a grown woman at age 15, under even stricter conditions.
 He gave her a clothing allowance insufficient for an adult princess, and insisted that if she attended the opera, she was to sit in the rear of the box and leave before the end.
 With the Prince Regent busy with affairs of state, Charlotte was required to spend most of her time at Windsor with her maiden aunts.
 Bored, she soon became infatuated with her cousin George FitzClarence, illegitimate son of Prince William, Duke of Clarence.
-FitzClarence was, shortly thereafter, called to Brighton to join his regiment, and Charlotte's gaze fell on Lieutenant Charles Hesse of the Light Dragoons, reputedly the illegitimate son of Charlotte's uncle, Prince Frederick, Duke of York and Albany.
+FitzClarence was, shortly thereafter, called to Brighton to join his regiment, and Charlotte's gaze fell on Lieutenant Charles Hesse of the Light Dragoons, reputedly the illegitimate son of her uncle, Prince Frederick, Duke of York and Albany.
 Hesse and Charlotte had a number of clandestine meetings.
-Lady de Clifford feared the Prince Regent's rage should they be found out, but Princess Caroline was delighted by her daughter's passion.
+Lady de Clifford feared the Prince Regent's rage should they be found out, but Caroline was delighted by her daughter's passion.
 She did everything that she could to encourage the relationship, even allowing them time alone in a room in her apartments.
 These meetings ended when Hesse left to join the British forces in Spain.
 Most of the Royal Family, except the Prince Regent, were aware of these meetings, but did nothing to interfere, disapproving of the way George was treating his daughter.